Connect with others who understand.

 5. Cancer Cells Are Graded Based on Microscope Study

 The pathologist will likely place some of the cells on a glass slide and use a microscope to view them more closely and determine whether they are cancerous.
 Cancer cells are more likely to have unusual shapes and sizes.
 Additionally, normal cells are usually arranged in a neat order.
-Cancer cells, on the other hand, are disorganized, form unusual-looking structures, and start growing in nearby tissues.
+Cancer cells, on the other hand, are disorganized and form unusual-looking structures.
+They can start growing in nearby tissues.
 Looking for these features helps pathologists recognize whether the cells in the biopsy sample are normal or cancerous.

 A pathologist can assign a breast cancer grade based on how the cells appear.
-When cancer cells don’t look too unusual, they are lower-grade, meaning they are expected to grow more slowly.
-When the cancer cells look very different from normal breast cells, they are higher-grade.
-Your doctor can use information about your cancer’s grade, along with your HER2 status, as prognostic factors to estimate your outlook and determine which treatments may be most helpful.
+When cancer cells don’t look too unusual, they are lower grade, meaning they are expected to grow more slowly.
+When the cancer cells look very different from normal breast cells, they are higher grade.
+Your doctor can use information about your cancer’s grade along with your HER2 status as predictive factors to estimate your outlook and determine which treatments may be most helpful.

 6. Immunohistochemistry Looks for HER2 and Other Proteins

-Pathologists commonly use what’s called an immunohistochemical stain to study biopsy samples.
+A common method used by pathologists to study biopsy samples is an immunohistochemical stain.
 This test, known as an assay, can help doctors tell whether your cancer cells contain high levels of HER2 hormone receptors or other proteins.

 The more HER2 protein is found on the cells, the darker the cells will look.
 The pathologist will report your immunohistochemistry (IHC) results as a number.

-• A result of 0 or 1+ means the cells have no or very little HER2, and the cancer is considered HER2-negative.
+• A result of zero or 1-plus means the cells have no or very little HER2, and the cancer is considered HER2-negative.

-• A result of 2+ shows the cells have some HER2, but it is not clear if the cancer should be considered negative or positive.
+• A result of 2-plus shows the cells have some HER2, but it is not clear if the cancer should be considered negative or positive.

-• A result of 3+ means the cells have a lot of HER2, and the cancer is considered HER2-positive.
+• A result of 3-plus means the cells have a lot of HER2, and the cancer is considered HER2-positive.

-IHC may also be used to test for other cancer-related proteins in your biopsy sample, including estrogen receptors.
+IHC may also be used to test for other cancer-related proteins in your biopsy sample, including estrogen and progesterone receptors.

 7. Fluorescence In Situ Hybridization Looks for HER2 Genes

-FISH testing also measures the amount of HER2 within your breast cancer cells.
-However, while IHC tests for protein overexpression (high levels of the HER2 protein), FISH tests for HER2 gene amplification (lots of copies of the HER2 gene).
-FISH results may be more accurate than IHC, but FISH can cost more and take longer to process.
+While IHC tests for protein overexpression (high levels of the HER2 protein), FISH looks for HER2 gene amplification (lots of copies of the HER2 gene).
+FISH results may be more accurate than IHC results, but FISH costs more and takes longer to process.

 Chromogenic In Situ Hybridization